haroonwahed/Verzio-Agent/README.md

-# Verzio – AI‑powered Content Creation Platform
+# Creeator – AI‑powered Content Creation Platform

 ## Overview

-Verzio is a full‑stack web application inspired by Brainvine.ai.
+Creeator is a full‑stack web application inspired by Brainvine.ai.
 It provides a unified dashboard for generating text, images, voice, and SEO‑optimized content, and supports agent‑based workflow building.
 The project is split into two major parts:

 * **client/** – a React front‑end using Vite, Tailwind CSS, and Radix UI.
 It contains pages for authentication and a dashboard with multiple panels (**Text**, **Image**, **Voice**, **SEO**, **Feeds**, and **Workflow Builder**).
 React Flow powers a drag‑and‑drop interface for assembling agent workflows, and the Feeds panel lets you generate multiple product descriptions at once.
 * **server/** – a Node.js back‑end built on Express with JWT‑based authentication.
 It exposes RESTful routes for text generation, image manipulation, voice synthesis, SEO analysis, **bulk product description generation (feeds)**, and workflow execution.
 A lightweight SQLite database stores users and saved workflows.
 The server is structured with separate route and controller modules.